SotaNakazawa/ChatBot_Hajime/README.md

 # ChatBot_Hajime

-ChatBot_Hajime is my first original Chat Bot that is primitive function and simple UI by Python3 .
+ChatBot_Hajime is my first original Chat Bot that is primitive function and simple UI by Python3 .<br>
 At work now.

 # Goal

 ### To enrich contents that dictionary of chat bot.

-### To Work this chat bot on Google App Engine and raspberry pi.
+### To Work this chat bot on my homepage.

 # Install